KS2.Y4.G.PS – Geometry - properties of shapes

 Samples: Measure and name angles.
 Identifying angles at intersecting lines.
-Using a protractor to measure angles.
+Constructing 2D shapes.

-Samples: Comparing angles to a right angle.
-Angles on a Straight Line.
+Samples: Angles on a Straight Line.
 Identifying angles at intersecting lines.
+Parts of a circle.

 Your account will have additional material that tracks students progress to provide individual focused material and reports.
 Also it includes fun incentives to encourage students to learn more all customised to each students needs.